brandur/org/drafts/alerting.md

 ### Throttle On Slowly (#throttle-slowly)

 Being on the wrong end of a pager after a new product goes into production might lead to a harrowing week.
 Luckily, no product goes into production overnight.
-Take advantage of the relatively long product lifestyle by putting in alerts during the alpha and beta phases that produce a notification that somebody will receive (like an e-mail), but not a phone call at 3 AM.
+Take advantage of the relatively long product lifestyle by putting in alerts during the alpha and beta phases that produce a notification that somebody will receive eventually (like an e-mail), but which won't page outside of business hours.
 One those warning-style alerts are vetted and stable, promote them to production.

 ### Don't Allow Flappy Alarms to Enter the Shared Consciousness (#flappy-alarms)